bafyle/Facepage/README.md

   * [ ] deactivate or delete inactive users
 - [ ] Document the code
   * [ ] Compress the uploaded media before storing them in aws
+- [x] Adding a limit to login attempts (users have to wait 5 minutes after 3 failed login attempts)